wanglab1/ROICellTrack/E. QuPath_notes/README.md

 ## Notes on Using QuPath for GeoMx ROI Image Segmentation

 QuPath offers an interactive and alternative approach to cell segmentation.
-However, there are a few important considerations when using QuPath for GeoMx ROI image segmentation:
+There are a few important considerations when using QuPath for GeoMx ROI image segmentation:

 1. Pixel Width and Height Adjustment